 Joshua Tree Half Marathon

-The Joshua Tree Half Marathon is a night race through the Mojave Desert near Joshua Tree on November 7, 2026.
-The route covers 13.1 miles on mostly dirt roads and trails, with stretches of loose and deep sand and varying terrain that affect footing.
-Colorful lights mark parts of the course and the night sky is a prominent feature of the event.
+The Joshua Tree Half Marathon is a night race through the Mojave Desert near Joshua Tree and Twentynine Palms.
+The course covers 13.1 miles over mostly dirt roads and trails with sections of loose and deep sand.
+Runners navigate a looped sandy trail course that passes desert vegetation, rock formations, and open skies.